 ECN 304 Current Issues in Economics and Politics.
-(3) A

-Application of basic economic principles to contemporary issues such as crime, the environment, discrimination, health care, and the national debt.
+(3) A Application of basic economic principles to contemporary issues such as crime, the environment, discrimination, health care, and the national debt.
 Not for Economics majors.
 Lecture, student projects, discussion.
 Prerequisites: ECN 111 or 112; 2.00 ASU GPA; junior standing.
 General Studies: L1/SB.

 ECN 306 Survey of International Economics.
-(3) A

-Survey of international trade issues, commercial policy, trade theory, customs unions, and international monetary topics.
+(3) F, S Survey of international trade issues, commercial policy, trade theory, customs unions, and international monetary topics.
 Not for Economics majors.
 Lecture, discussion.
-Crosslisted as IBS 306.
+Cross-listed as IBS 306.
+Credit is allowed for only ECN 306 or IBS 306.
 Prerequisites: ECN 111 or 112; 2.00 ASU GPA; junior standing.
-General Studies: SB.
+General Studies: SB, G.

 ECN 313 Intermediate Macroeconomic Theory.
-(3) F, S

-Determinants of aggregate levels of employment, output, and income of an economy.
+(3) F, S Determinants of aggregate levels of employment, output, and income of an economy.
 Prerequisites: ECN 111, 112.
 Prerequisite with a grade of "C" or higher: MAT 210.
 General Studies: SB.